clockworklabs/spacetime-docs/docs/unity/part-4.md

 - Nice shaders
 - Space theme!

 Fortunately, we've done that for you!
-If you'd like to check out the completed tutorial game you can download it on GitHub:
+If you'd like to check out the completed tutorial game, with these additional features, you can download it on GitHub:

 https://github.com/ClockworkLabs/Blackholio